ocpi/ocpi/mod_locations.md

 When a CPO creates Location objects they push them to the eMSPs by calling [PUT](#222-put-method) on the eMSPs Locations endpoint.
 Providers who do not support push mode need to call [GET](#211-get-method) on the CPOs Locations endpoint to receive the new object.

-If the CPO wants to replace a Location related object they push it to the eMSP systems by calling [PUT](#222-put-method) on their Locations endpoint.
+If the CPO wants to replace a Location related object, they push it to the eMSP systems by calling [PUT](#222-put-method) on their Locations endpoint.

 Any changes to a Location related object can also be pushed to the eMSP by calling the [PATCH](#223-patch-method) on the eMSPs Locations endpoint.
 Providers who do not support push mode need to call [GET](#211-get-method) on the CPOs Locations endpoint to receive the updates.